-The permittee must maintain a log of all written complaints and complaints received via telephone that specifically refer to air pollution concerns associated to the permitted facility.
+The permittee must maintain a log of all written and verbal complaints received that specifically refer to air pollution concerns associated to the permitted facility.
 The log must include a record of the permittee's actions to investigate the validity of each complaint and a record of actions taken for complaint resolution.